 We have a conversion calculator for both metric and imperial dimensions, so use whichever unit of measurement you are most comfortable with.
 Remember, we only need the dimensions for the surfaces you wish to cover, not including any skirting boards or coving.

-Firstly, measure and make a note of the heights of all 4 walls.
-The height of a wall can often change slightly from side to side, and we need the highest point.
-To find the highest point of each wall we recommend you measure the height of each wall at the left hand side, the centre and right hand side.
-If you've chosen to Add Trim, this extra paper at the top and bottom will add further insurance against any height discrepancies.
+The height of a wall can differ slightly from side to side, and we need the highest point.
+So simply measure the height of the left hand side, the centre and the right hand side of the wall and note the largest measurement.

-Next, measure and make a note of the widths of all 4 walls.
-The width of a wall can often change slightly from top to bottom so to find the widest point, we recommend measuring the width of each wall at the top, centre and bottom.
-Again, if you've chosen to "Add Trim", this extra paper will add further insurance against any slight width discrepancies.
+The width of a wall can also change slightly from top to bottom so to find the widest point simply measure the width of each wall at the top, centre and bottom and take a note of the largest measurement.

-Enter the heights and width measurements of all 4 walls into the room preview planner, remembering which wall you chose to be Wall 1.
+Enter the heights and widths of the walls you're covering into the room planner, remembering which wall you chose to be Wall 1.
 The planner will automatically fill in all heights, once you’ve entered the first height, to speed things up.
 It will also automatically update all heights to the highest wall height you enter.
-Then, select which walls you want to wallpaper using the +/- buttons.
+Use the +/- button to remove the walls you're not covering.